“Expect the unexpected”

 - Bring spare batteries for your camera.
 There is nowhere to charge throughout the trip.

 - Rum & soft drinks are provided.
-If you want beer, bring it from the town and they will keep it cool for you.
+If you want a beer, or two, bring it from the town and they will keep it cool for you.

 - Lower your expectations and bring a smile!
 No one likes a party pooper.